rubenprietodiaz/gmxQtools/README.md

 ### 2. Execute pymemdyn
 Execute submit.sh file in your cluster.
 Please check [PyMemDyn](https://github.com/GPCR-ModSim/pymemdyn) documentation for instalation.
-The arguments were included in submit.sh script in step 1.2.6.
+The arguments were included in submit.sh script in step 1.2.6, but you can modify pymemdyn.sh inside each folder with your preferences, or the generation of this script in `pym_setup.py`.

 Will continue